 MR. ESQUIVEL: When it comes to that MCL review, does that also include the best available technology recommendation as well?

-MS. NIEMEYER: Yes.
+MS. Mitterhofer Yes.
 As part of the MCL review we look to see if there's any new substantial information regarding new treatment technologies or if the constituent presents a substantially larger health risk than previously anticipated.

 MR. POLHEMUS: We also evaluate the detection level in case the lab processes have lowered the ability to detect the chemical at a lower level.
 So all of those are considered in the review we do annually.